 - Occasional cleaning of the garage door is important to ensure that corrosive materials like dirt, dust, oil, ice, salt, and grime don’t build up over time.
 These can start eating into the paint and primer and slowly open the small crevasses for water to seep in.

-How to remove rust from the garage door?
+How to remove garage door rust easily?

 Garage door rust is created by oxidation.
 The key to preventing your garage door from rusting is stopping the oxidation process that is occurring.